What it is and how to survive it

-In this video I explain why sales take a nose-dive after launch day, and what you can do to recover.
+In this blog post, I explain why sales take a nose-dive after launch day, and what you can do to recover.

 It is that common, it happens to (almost) every entrepreneur, and it’s not a big deal

-I’ve had ring-side seats for hundreds of launches - either supporting friends, working with my Worditude Club members or as the copywriter of the sales page.
+I’ve had ring-side seats for hundreds of launches - either supporting friends, or as the copywriter of the sales page.
 I can assure you that the Mid-Launch Lull is a real phenomenon.

 I’m talking mostly about online products, but it works with physical products too, anything where you launch the product/offer and then the cart/doors are open for a few days and then you close the cart/doors.